truthseekers/react-docker-dev/README.md

 ## [Join our community by signing up for our newsletter!](https://truthseekers.io/latest-tutorials-signup/)

+0?.
+Hmmm....
+I may have made some kind of error.
+It looks like you have to also run "npm install" in your ui/ folder.
+I'll make an updated video soon.

 1. Make sure you have docker & docker-compose setup.

 docker-compose up --build

 And that's it!